jina-ai/executor-image-normalizer/README.md

 # Image Normalizer

-The image normalizer reads, resizes, crops and normalizes images.
+The image normalizer resizes, crops and normalizes images.
 The following parameters can be used:

 - `resize_dim` (int): The size of the image after resizing